No-Signaling in Steepest Entropy Ascent: A Nonlinear Non-local Non-equilibrium Quantum Dynamics of Composite Systems: Simplest Composite-System SEA Equation of Motion

-To prove no-signaling, assume that subsystem J is correlated but not interacting with any of the subsystems in $\rm \Jbar$.
-Now switch on an arbitrary interaction that may involve the subsystems in $\rm \Jbar$, but not subsystem J, so that the only change in the overall Hamiltonian $H$ is the term $ H_\Jbar$ which changes to $ H'_\Jbar$.
-Within J, the locally perceived deviation operators are $\Delta (H)^\J_\rho$ and $\Delta ({\rm Bln}(\rho))^\J_\rho$, and hence the SEA dissipator $\mathcal{D}^\J_\rho$ as well as all the terms in the rhs of Eq.\ (\ref{eq:SEA_local}) are not modified by such change.
-Therefore, by acting within $\rm \Jbar$ it is impossible to affect the time evolution of $\rho_J$ and hence of any local observable of J.
+To prove no-signaling, assume that subsystem $\J$ is correlated but not interacting with any of the subsystems in $\Jbar$.
+Now, switch on an arbitrary interaction that may involve the subsystems in $\Jbar$ but not subsystem $\J$, so that the only change in the overall Hamiltonian $H$ is the term $ H_\Jbar$, which changes to $ H'_\Jbar$.
+Within $\J$, the locally perceived deviation operators are $\Delta (H)^\J_\rho$ and $\Delta (\Bln (\rho))^\J_\rho$, and hence, the SEA dissipator $\mathcal{D}^\J_\rho$, as well as all the terms in the RHS of Equation~(\ref{eq:SEA_local}), are not modified by such a change.
+Therefore, acting within $\Jbar$ makes it impossible to affect the time evolution of $\rho_\J$ and any local observable of $\J$.